erenaykrcn/qetu/README.md

 <hr>

-<h3>Ground State Preparation</h3>
+<h2>Ground State Preparation</h2>

-Ground is prepared through combining the Lindbladian evolution [3] and QETU Circuits [1].
+Ground state is prepared through combining the Lindbladian evolution [3] and QETU Circuits [1].
 Outcome of short Lindbladian simulation delivers us a significantly large initial overlap, that is then used as the initial state of QETU to amplify the state fidelity to the ground state.

 <p align="center">
 <img src="https://github.com/erenaykrcn/qetu/blob/main/theory/figures/lind_circuit.png" width="65%">